MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 ![Quiz Page](assets/images/readme/Quiz.png)
   * 10 random Questions with 4 Answers.
   * One of the 4 Answers is correct.
-  * A Next Button which appears after you have choosen a Answer.
+  * A Next Button appears after you have chosen an Answer.
-  * A Score board with Player Name and Score out of 10 questions.
+  * A Scoreboard with Player Name and Score out of 10 questions.

 ![Score Board](assets/images/readme/Score.png)
   * A End Game button to skip back to the Homepage.
-  * A Play again button to restart the Quiz.
+  * A Play Again button to restart the Quiz.

 * Instruction Page.

 ![Instruction Page](assets/images/readme/instruction.png)
-  * A description on how to use the Quiz game.
+  * A description of how to use the Quiz game.
   * A Back Button to head back to the Homepage.

 * Future Implementations.
   * Levels (easy, medium, hard)
-  * A board that shows how many Questions are left, how many right and how many wrong Answers you gave.
+  * A board that shows how many Questions are left, how many right, and how many wrong answers you gave.

 ### Accessibility

 When writing the code, I tried to make the website as user-friendly and clear as possible.
 I have achieved this by:

 * Using semantic HTML.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* Ensuring that there is a sufficient color contrast throughout the site.

 - - -